 Finishing works for permanent bridges at the Streams A, B, C and the Fresh Water Inland Marsh were in progress.
-Concrete batching plant was dismantling was observed on 31st August 2007.
+Concrete batching plant was dismantled.

 Environmental Monitoring and Audit Progress

 A summary of monitoring activities in this reporting period is shown as follows: